-- Beginners – If you’re just starting using this module this course is perfect for you, because I’ll start from the very beginning and you’ll learn everything you need to know
+- Beginners – If you’re just starting using this board, this course is perfect for you, because I’ll start from the very beginning and you’ll learn everything you need to know

 - Makers/DIYers – If you love making things, this course is perfect for you.
 You’ll design several circuits and projects

 - Hobbyists – If this is your hobby and you like to make projects in the weekends or late at night, this course is perfect for you.
 It has everything you need to know, so you don’t spend a ton of time looking for the right information in the wrong places